 With the economy picking up, often there’s not enough space or hotel rooms to meet demand.
 On the other side, suppliers at meeting facilities are getting buried with requests for pricing and don’t know who to respond to first.
 If you need a fool-proof method for getting the personalized attention your group deserves, read on!

-- Start with yourself.
+- Polish up your RFP.
 As a rule, don’t contact anyone till you have a RFP in hand.
 For advice on developing one, refer to the Convention Industry Council’s exhaustive RFP worksheet tool to help design whatever it is you need.

-- Decide on the appropriate destination.
+- Decide on second and third destination.
 That’s exactly what MeetingSource.com is all about.
-Select attributes from your RFP and use our filters to shorten your destination list.
+Select attributes from your RFP and use our filters to shorten or in this case, expand your destination list.

 - Select possible meeting and hotel room facilities.
 Try to get someone on your side to select the right facility(ies) based on meeting space, guest rooms, location, price and ambiance.
 I’d put Convention and Visitors Bureaus on top of the list for being the most helpful and their services are always free.
-Their sales people usually have deep contacts in their market and will work with you to get your requests for proposals returned in a hurry.
+Some CVBs like San Francisco publish a list of hotel availability to help you see and select the best dates and places.

 - Develop your own way of successfully sourcing meetings.
 There are a lot more resources available to you in addition to those mentioned above.
 The most expensive option is to go pro yourself with your own special software as part of a Strategic Meetings Management Program.
-No doubt it’s going to cost you, especially if you’re an independent meeting planner working on your own.
-The upside is you can come back here and register as a meeting site selection professional in our marketplace for free so you can go put your expertise to work for others :-).
+No doubt it’s going to cost you, especially if you’re an independent meeting planner working on your own and the two major software developers Cvent and Laynon have merged.
+The upside is with enough experience, you can go out on your own and put your expertise to work for others :-).